Unreal-endrawing/H-e-x-a-g-o-n-o/README.md

 *Run

 ## Roadmap
-Milestone 1 - A non functional interface | Done
+~~Milestone 1 - A non functional interface | Done~~
+Forget about it for now, interface has been moved to milestone 5 (Previously 6)

-Milestone 2 - Carbon editor
+Milestone 1 - Carbon editor

-Milestone 3 - Multiple image isolation
+Milestone 2 - Multiple image isolation

-Milestone 4 - File selection
+Milestone 3 - File selection

-Milestone 5 - Color isolation
+Milestone 4 - Color isolation

-Milestone 6 - The program is finished now
+Milestone 5 - The program is finished now

 ## Necessary dependencies for running the programs
 ### Hexagono (main.py)